WBØQXW VK2STL KØYCV KAØPWL WPXG847

 Our site also houses our third system, a commercial Kenwood GMRS band UHF repeater on 462.725.
 My GMRS license is WPXG847.
 If you would like information on using GMRS, please contact me.
 A ten year license for $70.00 is required.
 The fee was reduced by $20.00 in September, 2015 by eliminating the regulatory fee associated with the license.
 See the FCC website for details.
 The rules are covered in FCC part 95.
 One license covers your family members.
 A unit number for each person is assigned and approved by the system owner.
 Permission to use the system is required.
 The FCC streamlined the part 95 rules.
 See the link on this page for further details.

 At the Washington County repeater site, in mid to late summer 2018, we will be adding a high profile 6 meter FM repeater with a CAT 800 controller.
 The output frequency is 53.410 mhz.
 This machine will be linked full time to the 145.210 repeater.
 The 442.425 repeater in Washington County is now off the air.
 The space on the 150 tower is limited and will be needed for the new 6 meter repeater.
 The present coverage is not what we expected.
 The new 6 meter repeater will provide better coverage.
-The repeater has been delayed by a few months.
-Getting some of the equipment from the manufacturers has taken longer than expected.
+The repeater has been delayed until late fall 2018.
+Tower work delays and getting some of the equipment from the manufacturers has taken longer than expected.